How the brain works

 The spinal cord is attached to the brain stem.
 The meninges is the layer of tissue covering the brain.

-Parts of the brain diagram with cerebrum, cerebellum, and the brainstem
+Image of the brain labelled with cerebellum, cerebrum and brain stem

 The cerebrum